TOEFL Practice Test

 How the TOEFL Exam is Scored

-As soon as you complete the internet-based version of the exam, you will be given an unofficial score report for the Reading and Listening sections.
+As soon as you complete test, you will be given an unofficial score report for the Reading and Listening sections.
 Your official scores will be posted online 4-8 days after the exam.

 Your score is based on a scaled scoring system.
 Each section of the exam is scored on a scale of 0-30, which means the exam as a whole is scored on a scale of 0-120.
 There is no set passing score, as each institution uses its own scoring requirements.